programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Conflicts

-Joe Nockels is a personal READ-COOP member, the body who maintain and develop Transkribus, included within our constructed dataset of AI Terms and Conditions.
-The University of Birmingham are an institutional members of the READ-COOP.
+Joe Nockels is a personal READ-COOP member, the body who maintain and develop Transkribus - included within our constructed dataset of AI Terms and Conditions.
+The University of Birmingham, where Fenlon is based, is an institutional members of the READ-COOP.